Women writers: History

 Among the first known female writers is Enheduanna; she is also the earliest known poet ever recorded.
 She was the High Priestess of the goddess Inanna and the moon god Nanna (Sin).
 She lived in the Sumerian city-state of Ur over 4,200 years ago.
-Enheduanna's contributions to Sumerian literature, definitively ascribed to her, include several personal devotions to Inanna and a collection of hymns known as the "Sumerian Temple Hymns".
+Enheduanna's contributions to Sumerian literature, definitively ascribed to her, include several personal devotions to Inanna and a collection of hymns known as the "Temple Hymns".
 Further additional texts are ascribed to her.
 This makes her the first named author in world history.
 She was the first known woman to hold the title of EN, a role of great political importance that was often held by royal daughters.
 She was appointed to the role by her father, King Sargon of Akkad.
 Her mother was probably Queen Tashlultum.

 Enheduanna was appointed to the role of High Priestess in a shrewd political move by Sargon to help secure power in the south of his kingdom, where the City of Ur was located.